populationgenomics/team-docs/terminal.md

 typeset -g POWERLEVEL9K_GCLOUD_SHOW_ON_COMMAND='gcloud|gcs'
 ```

-If you've installed the Meslo Nerd Font as part of the Powerlevel10k setup and you're
-using Visual Studio Code, make sure to update the font setting for the integrated
+If you've installed the Meslo Nerd Font as part of the Powerlevel10k setup and you're using Visual Studio Code, you can update the font setting for the integrated terminal:
-terminal:

 ```json
 "terminal.integrated.fontFamily": "MesloLGS NF"